-This is going to depend entirely upon the space that you have as well as if you’re training for bodybuilding, powerlifting, etc.
+This is going to depend entirely upon the space that you have as well as if you’re doing resistance training for bodybuilding, powerlifting, etc.

 Let’s go over why they may or may not be worth it for your home gym now!

-I also created an in-depth guide for those interested in the best functional trainers for your home gym that you can check out as well.
+I also created an in-depth guide for those interested in the best functional trainers for your garage gym that you can check out as well.

 What Is A Functional Trainer?

-A functional trainer is a piece of equipment very similar to cable machines in a commercial gym for pulldowns, cable crossover, pushdowns, and various others.
+Functional trainers are a piece of fitness equipment very similar to a cable machine in a commercial gym for pulldowns, cable crossover, pushdowns, and various others.